-The Nissan Leaf has been getting into the news, and into people's driveways, for around a year now.
-Unlike the Chevy Volt, it's a fully electric car with 80-100 mile range, all the usual new car stuff, and freeway speeds.
+The Nissan LEAF has been getting into the news, and into people's driveways, for a while now.
+It's a fully electric car with 100 miles (or so) of range, all the usual new car stuff, and freeway speeds.
 The car magazine reporters that have driven the Nissan Leaf really like it, they say universally that it's really fun to drive and handles very well, but they all seem to complain about the range and the recharging times.

 So I thought it would be fun to talk to a new Nissan Leaf owner who was already quite used to driving electric vehicles, to see if electric car drivers might have a different perspective from the automotive magazine folks.
 Turns out they do.